usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 ### Error reply

-An error is a special ascii reply, with an `error` key.
+An error is a special ascii reply, with an `error` and `reason` key.

 ```
 \n
-error:<message>\n
+error:error_type\n
+reason:<message>\n
 \n
 ```

+Error type are as follow :

+* invalid_command : The command is invalid or unsupported by the emulator
+* invalid_argument : The arguments for the command are not what the command expect
+* not_allowed : The operation is not allowed

 ### Success

 Any ascii reply that does not contain an `error` key is a success.

-If a command does not request data or information, the emulator must still send a `\n\n` message.

-### Empty listings
+The smallest succes you can receive from a command is simply an empty reply

 ```
 \n
 \n
 ```

-A regular success is an empty list.

 ## Mandatory commands